How to Search a Website For All Kinds of Keywords

 Marketing researcher and educator at Ahrefs.
 Mateusz has over 10 years of experience in marketing gained in agencies, SaaS and hardware businesses.
 When not writing, he's composing music or enjoying long walks.

-As mentioned above, you need an SEO tool for the job.
 Here’s how to find any website’s keywords in seconds with Ahrefs’ Site Explorer.
-You can:
+You can do it for your site completely free with Ahrefs Webmaster Tools.

 2. Hit search.